 "The Toyota Auris is a well-made hatchback with an unrivalled range of engines, plus low running costs."

-The Auris is better value money than ever, with a lower starting price that includes more features as standard.
-There are four equipment levels to choose from, starting with the Active, which includes LED headlamps with follow-me-home lighting, air-con, a four-speaker stereo with USB and MP3 compatibility, and seven airbags.
-The Icon model adds 16-inch alloy wheels, a six-speaker audio system with DAB radio and Bluetooth, push-button start and full electric windows, plus a rear-view camera.
-The Sport adds cosmetic tweaks like 17-inch wheels, while the flagship Excel version is finished with velour upholstery, heated front seats, climate control and park assist to automatically reverse park the car.
-The Auris undercuts many rivals, including the VW Golf, while still offering high-tech features.
+Toyota has made the Auris the best value for money that it has even been, with a lower starting price for a car that comes loaded with equipment and accessories as standard.
+There are four main specification levels to choose from – the entry-level Active, mid-range Icon, Sport and top-of-the-range Excel.
+The Active comes fitted with LED headlamps with follow-me-home lighting, air-conditioning, a four-speaker stereo with USB and MP3 connectivity, and seven airbags as standard.
+The Icon model also includes 16-inch alloy wheels, a six-speaker audio system with DAB radio and Bluetooth connectivity, push-button start and full all-around electric windows, plus a rear-view camera.
+The Sport adds cosmetic sporty tweaks like 17-inch wheels, and the top-spec Excel is fitted with velour upholstery, heated front seats, climate control and park assist that automatically reverse parks the car.
+Even with all of this equipment, the Auris still manages to undercut many of its rivals, including the class-leading Volkswagen Golf.